Green That Life

 So, trust in the power that you have to make a difference, but don’t go it alone.
 I deliberately added “community” to the title of this climate action post.
 We’re only successful in combating climate change through collective action.
 By “community” I mean it in the broadest sense: your family, neighborhood, workplace group, local garden club, school, local town board.

-Reach out to all corners of your community to bring people together in achieving your goal.
+Reach out to all corners of your community, including your elected representatives, to bring people together in achieving your goal.
 One simple way to bring people or groups together is to celebrate their achievements.
 When I was drafting Rye’s Sustainability Plan, I contacted local civic organizations, schools, and businesses asking them to write about their sustainability accomplishments.
 I then highlighted these groups and their achievements in the Sustainability Plan.
 The Plan, accordingly, became our community’s plan, not just a document produced by one group.

 Climate Action Means (Persistent) Action